cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → integer

-Get the next value from a sequence.
+Shortcut for getting the next value from a sequence.
 The sequence identifier can be either a string or a symbol, in the latter case it will be converted to a string according to S-SQL rules.

+### serial
+'integer

+### serial8
+'integer

 ### set-search-path